jaytimm/nlp-guide-r/README.md

 ### Tokenization

-> Tokenization serves many purposes; perhaps most importantly, it allows
+> Tokenization allows the user to specify how words will be defined.
+The
-> the user to specify how words will be defined.
-The `text_tokens`
+> `text_tokens` function from the
-> function from the `corpus` package is hands down the best available
+> [corpus](https://github.com/patperry/r-corpus) package is hands down
-> tokenizer in R.
+> the best available tokenizer in R.

 ``` r
 a1 <- corpus::text_tokens(sentences$text,